The grammar problem

 There’s a mistake Spanish speakers often make related to the grammar form “used to do something“.
 What they do is they create a “present form” version of “used to do“, converting it into “use to do“.

 They do this to describe routine and habitual activities in the present.
 However, this is grammatically incorrect.
 Listen to this podcast snippet to find out why and then read the explanation below:

 When you want to describe routine (things that you do on a regular basis) you should say it with “usually“, not “use to“.

-Let me give you an example I often hear from students, which is incorrect:
+Let me give you an example of a mistake which I often hear from students:

-What students actually want to say here is that they usually have breakfast at 8 o’clock.
-Saying “use to” is not correct here.
+What learners want to say here is that they usually have breakfast at 8 o’clock.
+Saying this with “use to” is not correct.

-- usually refers to the present routine, that is things that you usually do as a routine (every day or every week or a couple of times a week etc.)
+- usually refers to present routine, that is things that you normally do as a routine (every day or every week or a couple of times a week etc.)

 PAST: When I was a child I remember my city was quite different.
 We used to shop in small grocery stores instead of hypermarkets.
 There didn’t use to be hypermarkets where I grew up, only supermarkets or little grocery stores.